wunderdogsw/proem/README.md

 lerna create @proem/<package>
 ```

-The package must have an entry point called `index.ts`.
+The package must have an entry point called `src/index.ts`.

 Copy `tsconfig.esm.json` and `tsconfig.json` from another module.